Micro:bit - Getting Started¶

 Your First Program¶

-Coding using the micro:bit is composed of these 4 steps.
+In general, the process of designing code is composed of these 4 steps.
 You can expect to go around the loop quite a few times before you get your code working.

 Design the Code¶

-First of all you are going to write a program to display the message “Hello UCL!” followed by an image on the display of your micro:bit.
+First of all you are going to write a program to display the message “Hello UCL!” followed by an image on the display of your micro:bit and print “Hi there” to Mu console.
+It’s a good practice to think about what you want your code to do and how you’re going to do it before you start writing.
 There’s not much planning and design to do here, but just so that you understand what a plan might look like:

 Let’s go through this line-by-line:

-Hello UCL on the LED display one character at a time and then shows the butterfly.
+Hello UCL! on the LED display and then shows the heart.

 print('Hi There!!'), will print the message in the REPL.
 Press the REPL button in the menu now to show the REPL window: